-Meet the teachers at The Firs, who together with a strong team of teaching assistants and support staff make up a body of staff of over 45 employees, who aim to provide your child with the best possible educational experience.
-All of our staff undergo a continuous cycle of professional development, training and moderation under the leadership of Head Teacher Rosemary Blackburn.
+Meet the teachers at The Firs, who together with a strong team of wider staff; including estate, office, catering, support and teaching assistants form a group of over 45 employees, who aim to provide your child with the best possible educational experience.
+All of our staff undergo a continuous cycle of professional development, training and moderation under the leadership of Head Teacher, Rosemary Evans.
 We deliver an exceptional and inspirational learning environment for the students in our care.

 Mrs Rosemary Blackburn was previously deputy-headteacher of Hoole Church of England primary school.
 She has extensive experience of primary education having previously worked at several primary schools in the Cheshire area.
 Mrs Blackburn said: “I am honoured to have been chosen as the new headteacher of The Firs Prep School.
 It is a great privilege to be given the opportunity to work with the fantastic team at the school and continue to lead an inspirational and very happy primary school."

 Helen has been working in the Fir Cones Kindergarten at The Firs since 2006, latterly as the Leader.
 She has a wealth of experience with young children and a passion for creating a stimulating and creative learning environments where children feel safe, happy and able to thrive.

 Sarah has been teaching in Primary schools in Chester since 2000 and has taught at The Firs since 2005.
 She has taught across the Primary age range.
 Sarah has organised art exhibitions and competitions entries for the Firs on many occasions.

 Natalie graduated in 2012 specialising in Early Years and spent four years teaching across all age ranges in schools in Wales and England.
 I then travelled to Moscow, Russia and spent two years teaching in an independent school before returning back to England.
 I am delighted to join the Firs school and look forward to a bright future ahead.